Advice On Claiming Compensation For Being Stabbed

 Can I Claim On Behalf Of A Loved One For Fatal Stab Injuries?

-The Scheme makes provision for certain qualifying relatives to claim compensation for the victim’s death.
-What this means is you could receive a bereavement payment, a dependency payment or a child’s payment where applicable.
+The Scheme makes provision for certain qualifying relatives to claim compensation for a loved one’s death.
+What this means is you could receive payments for bereavement, dependency, or a child, where applicable.

 Qualifying relatives include:

-• A partner who lived in the same household continuously for two years prior to their death.
+- A partner who lived in the same household continuously for 2 years prior to their death.

-• A spouse or civil partner, or former partner who was financially dependent on them.
+- A spouse or civil partner, or a former partner who was financially dependent on them.

-To see if you could claim compensation for a stabbing that lead to a loved one’s death, you can contact our advisors.
+To see if you could claim compensation for a stabbing that led to a loved one’s death, you can contact our advisors.

 How Long Will It Take To Receive Compensation For Being Stabbed?